-In this overwhelming time, workplace support for vulnerable employees can sometimes be forgotten.
-We’ve collated 3 tips to help you get them through Coronavirus (COVID 19).
+In this time of overwhelming change and challenges, workplace support for vulnerable employees can sometimes be forgotten.
+Our team of health and wellbeing professionals have collated three tips to help you get them through Coronavirus (COVID 19).

-Coronavirus (COVID 19) is unlike anything we’ve known in our lifetime, shifting how we live and work for the foreseeable.
+Coronavirus (COVID 19) is unlike anything we’ve known in our lifetime, shifting how we live and work for the foreseeable future.
 Now what?

 Here are some top tips for supporting your most vulnerable employees remotely: